-Check out our first two full-length collections due out in September 2019
+Check out our first two full-length collections published in September 2019

 Little What by Jeff Oaks.
 Includes shipping and handling in the USA

 The poems in ‘Little What’ map a sustained devotion to small details that, under the poet’s attentive scrutiny, blossom repeatedly into surprise and wonder.
 Jeff Oaks understands the longing and distance that persist even in close physicality and the mystery that can arise from the familiar.
 Take, for example, the poem “Sunflower”: the transfer from it to us is gorgeous yet careful, as in full of care.
 I’ve waited so long for this book to arrive in the world.
 Savor it.

 — Ron Mohring, author of Survivable World

 About the Author